-Electronic communications are also payable when discussing or coordinating care, treatment, or return to work activities with:
+Payable online communications must be related to the worker and for the purposes of discussing or coordinating care, treatment, or return to work activities.
+The online communications must be with:

+- The worker,

 - L&I staff,

+- Attending Provider,

 - Vocational rehabilitation counselors,

-- Case managers,
+- Nurse case managers,

 - L&I medical consultants,

+- Other physicians,

+- Other providers,

 - TPAs, or

 - Employers.